 27. They grow ’em bigger in Colorado

-While plants and trees tend to grow smaller in high altitude that isn’t the case for everything.
-According to the online condom store Condomania, there nothing small about the condom orders shipped to Colorado.
+While plants and trees tend to grow smaller at high altitudes that isn’t the case for everything.
+According to the online condom store Condomania, there is nothing small about the condom orders shipped to Colorado.
 The state ranks in 10th place for orders of larger-sized condoms.

 28. Low energy costs